michaelreyes10/professional-readme-generator/README.md

 ## Description

-   This is a mini project implementing Node.js to create a professional README that can be used for any future
+   This is a mini project implementing Node.js to create a professional README that can be used for any future project.

 ## License